ms609/Quartet/cran-comments.md

 ## Test environments
 * local Windows 10 install, R 3.5.1
 * win-builder, with `check_win_devel()`
+* Ubuntu 14.04.5 LTS, R 3.4 and devel, via Travis CI (https://travis-ci.org/ms609/Quartet)
 * R-hub, with `check_rhub()`

-  * Installation failed on rhub/ubuntu-gcc-release, on account of a failure to install the required package `phangorn`.
-This seems to be an issue outside of my control.
+  * Installation failed with PREPERROR on rhub/ubuntu-gcc-release and rhub/fedora-clang-devel, on account of failures to install the required packages (`phangorn`; `git2r`).
+This seems to be an issue outside of my control; the Debian rhub installation reports success.

 ## R CMD check results